 Meredith Katz, Ph.D.

-Founders Hall Room 231
+Founders Hall Room 229

 My teaching, research, and service interests focus on nuanced forms of political and public participation within the context of consumer cultures.
 In particular, I am interested in the unconventional ways consumers leverage power to enact social change.
 I examine political and ethical consumerism as alternative forms of political action in a globalized world.
 I have been actively involved in the anti-sweatshop movement since 2007, and currently serve as the faculty advisor for United Students Against Sweatshops-VCU, Local 804.

-Forthcoming.
-Katz, Meredith A. “Political Consumerism in North America.”
-The Oxford Handbook on Political Consumerism edited and compiled by Michele Micheletti, Magnus Boström, and Peter Oosterveer.
-Oxford: Oxford University Press.
+2019 Katz, Meredith A. “Boycotting and Buycotting in Consumer Cultures: Political Consumerism in North America.”
+Pp. 515-537 in The Oxford Handbook on Political Consumerism edited by Magnus Boström, Michele Micheletti, and Peter Oosterveer.

-2017.
-Katz, Meredith A. and Helen V. Mays.
+2017 Katz, Meredith A. and Helen V. Mays.
 “Materialism and the Middle Class” in The American Middle Class: An Economic Encyclopedia of Progress and Poverty edited and compiled by Robert Rycroft.
 Santa Barbara, California: Greenwood Publishing Group.

 2016 Katz, Meredith A. “Pedagogical Approaches to Teaching the Sociology of Consumption.”
 Consume This!
 Blog (American Sociological Association section on Consumers and Consumption), November.